Vote on Election Day

 Polls are open from 7am-8pm.

 Pennsylvania requires ID if you are voting for the first time at your polling place.
 Your PennCard counts as valid ID, and we suggest you bring it with you every time you vote.
-Other valid forms of identification in Pennsylvania can be found here.
+Other valid forms of identification in Pennsylvania include:

 If you requested a mail-in ballot and want to vote on Election Day instead, bring your entire mail-in ballot with you.
 This includes the ballot, return envelope, and secrecy envelope.